-If you don't want to do serious off-roading, the Nitro's heavy-duty construction and four-wheel drive represent a lot of dead weight the Escape doesn't have.
+If you want to do real off-roading, it's no contest, because the Nitro began its life as a Jeep Liberty.
+It has the strength and hardware to do things the Escape can't.
+However, the incidence of true off-road driving — the kind a Nitro could do but an Escape couldn't — is a small percentage.
+Beyond its towing superiority, the Nitro's advantages aren't really quantifiable.
+Dead Weight on Pavement If you don't want to do serious off-roading, the Nitro's heavy-duty construction and four-wheel drive represent a lot of dead weight the Escape doesn't have.
 That's a downside, but it doesn't end there: My test Nitro's part-time four-wheel drive was clearly an inferior means of keeping moving on snow and ice compared with the lighter all-wheel drive on the Escape and most other crossovers.
 Part-time four-wheel drive must be turned on and off by means of a knob on the center console, so already you're doing something you needn't do in the Escape, where the all-wheel drive does everything automatically.

 Then you have to make sure you turn it back to rear-wheel drive when on dry (or just non-slippery) pavement.
 Part-time four-wheel drive has no center differential, so the front and rear wheels can't turn at different speeds — which is what they need to do when you turn.
 Turning starts a tug-of-war between the front and back that binds the driveline and can make the truck even less controllable.
 In some circumstances you can turn it on once and turn it off much later, but when going from ice to dry to ice to dry to a snow patch in an urban or suburban setting, it's more than you want to be dealing with.
 Granted, there are instances where the part-time system's 50/50 split would be better than the Escape's, but that's likely the exception, not the rule.